hmrc/vat-service-guide/source/documentation/business-journey.md

 ### Start up

-**Change this text:** Before agents can represent clients they must set up their relationships and software.
+Before businesses can submit VAT returns, they must register for VAT and set up their software.

 ![Active](documentation/figures/business-sign-up.png)